 Asphalt Overlays – Resurfacing

-Asphalt overlays are also commonly referred to as resurfacing or putting a ‘cap’ on your existing asphalt.
-Although not always possible, overlays are a major cost saving alternative to removing and replacing the existing asphalt.
-If the existing asphalt is not too badly deteriorated we are able to resurface the existing asphalt with a new layer of asphalt.
+Using an asphalt overlay, also commonly referred to as asphalt resurfacing, is like putting a ‘cap’ on your existing asphalt.
+Though not always possible, using an asphalt overlay is often a major cost saving alternative to removing, and replacing existing asphalt.
+If the existing asphalt is not too badly deteriorated we are able to use our asphalt resurfacing machines to resurface the existing asphalt with a new layer of asphalt.

 Although asphalt resurfacing will undoubtedly improve the appearance of your lot or roadway, asphalt overlays will also correct drainage problems and safety concerns.